Meetings and Public Hearings

-Pursuant to Executive Order 17 (2014) all agencies are required to post, wherever feasible, an agenda for a public meeting addressing regulatory policy on the Town Hall at least seven days prior to the date of the meeting.
+Pursuant to Governor Northam's Executive Order 14 Development and Review of State Regulations (Amended July 16, 2018) all agencies are required to post, wherever feasible, an agenda for a public meeting addressing regulatory policy on the Town Hall at least seven days prior to the date of the meeting.
 EO 14 further requires that all minutes of regulatory meetings be posted on the Town Hall.
 Not all meetings have minutes taken, but those that do, should have those minutes posted.
 Section 2.2-3707.1 of the Code of Virginia requires that:

 - Draft minutes of meetings be posted as soon as possible but no later than ten working days after the conclusion of the meeting, and that

 - Final minutes be posted within three working days of final approval of the minutes.